Happiness (1998 film): Awards

+Home media

+Happiness was released on VHS and DVD after its theatrical release.
+It remains unavailable to view on any streaming service or for digital purchase.

+The film was released on Blu-ray and Ultra HD Blu-ray by The Criterion Collection on September 24, 2024.

 Music

 Robbie Kondor wrote the film's score.
-Solondz had originally approached Michael Nyman to work on the soundtrack, but ended up discarding the material Nyman composed.

 Eytan Mirsky wrote the title track "Happiness".
 Actress Jane Adams sings it in a scene in the film; Michael Stipe and Rain Phoenix sing it over the credits.

 The following music is played in the film: